AdaCore/spark2014/docs/lrm/source/subprograms.rst

    argument, a name denoting one or more entities whose Ghost aspect is then specified to be True.
-   [In particular, |SPARK| does not currently include any form of ghost components of non-ghost record types, ghost parameters of non-ghost subprograms, or ghost extensions of non-ghost types. |SPARK| does define ghost state abstractions, but these are described elsewhere.]
+   [In particular, |SPARK| does not currently include any form of ghost components of non-ghost record types, or ghost parameters of non-ghost subprograms. |SPARK| does define ghost state abstractions, but these are described elsewhere.]

-.. _tu-fe-ghost_entities-07:
+.. _tu-fe-ghost_entities-06:

-7. A Ghost aspect value of False shall not be explicitly specified except in a confirming aspect specification.
+6. A Ghost aspect value of False shall not be explicitly specified except in a confirming aspect specification.
 [For example, a non-ghost declaration cannot occur within a ghost subprogram.]